adriansahlman/dcflags/README.md

 # dcflags

-Python package for initializing a dataclass with values from the command line and from environmental variables.
+Python package for initializing a dataclass with arguments from the command line or values from environmental variables.
+Meant to work as an entrypoint for applications, nothing else.

 ## Install